Why should I join the PTA?

 What should I expect at PTA meetings?

 Meetings typically begin with our principal and assistant principal, Mr. Burns and Ms. Carr, communicating the latest news from RCV and MCPS.
 Parents always find these updates extremely valuable!
 Past updates have included up-to-the-minute information on projected class sizes, teacher assignments, test scores, school funding, etc. PTA meetings give parents an opportunity to ask questions, communicate concerns, and raise suggestions directly with our school administrators.
-Agendas for upcoming PTA meetings will be posted online in advance of each meeting!
+Agendas for upcoming PTA meetings will be distributed to our PTA listserv in advance of each meeting!

 Remember, everyone is welcome to attend our PTA meetings!
 Membership is not required unless you want to vote on issues.
 We want to hear your voice!!